0compute/xtraceback/README.md

 XTraceback
 ==========

-Extended Python traceback formatter with support for local variable expansion and syntax highlighting.
+Extended Python traceback formatter with support for variable expansion and syntax highlighting.

-The formatter monkey patches the stdlib's traceback module replacing `print_tb`, `format_tb`, and `format_exception` with XTraceback methods of the same name and signature.
-It is intended that these methods are 100% compatible with the functions they replace.
+The formatter monkey patches the stdlib's traceback module replacing some functions with XTraceback methods of the same name and signature.
+It is intended that these methods are compatible with the existing interfaces so this package can work as a drop-in replacement.

     from xtraceback import XTraceback

     # process-wide
-    xtraceback.push()
+    xtraceback.activate()
     raise Exception()
-    xtraceback.pop()
+    xtraceback.deactivate()

     # as a context manager
-    xtraceback = XTraceback()
-    with xtraceback:
+    with XTraceback():
         raise Exception()

-The difference between `push`/`pop` and the context manager is that `push` sets sys.excepthook to use `print_exception`.

 ## Installation